 Marcus Julius Philippus

 Philip was eager to take the reigns of power in Rome so much so that he quickly agreed to a peace treaty with the Persian king Shapur.
+He clearly lied to secure the border so he could face usurpers back in the West.
 The terms were widely viewed as a sign of defeat on the part of the Romans.
-Philip gave Shapur a down-payment of 500,000 denarii in addition to an annual indemnity.
+Philip gave Shapur a down payment of 500,000 denarii in addition to an annual indemnity.
 No Roman emperor had ever agreed to such a deal, but Philip was more interested in getting to Rome.
+He needed to secure the throne with usurpers and secure the approval of the Senate.

 Time was running out for Philip.
-His bold grab of power by a commander perhaps sparked similar dreams in the minds of others.
-The first to rebel was Pacatianus in 248 AD who was commander in Pannonia and Moesia.
+His bold grab for power by a commander perhaps sparked similar dreams in the minds of others.
+But it also perhaps sparked a sense of reason.
+The first to rebel usurper appeared on the Rhine about this time known only from a single coin in the British Museum – Silbannacus. probably in early 244 AD when Philip orchestrated the killing of Gordian III.
+Yet another usurper appeared on the Danube by the name of Sponsianus.
+He too is known from some coins discovered in a hoard with those of Gordian III suggesting also a date of about 244 AD.
+Most likely these men were then followed by Pacatianus in 248 AD who was commander in Pannonia and Moesia.
 Philip was lucky in this case since the usurper was murdered by his own troops.
-The second usurper to appear in the East – Jotapianus.
+The fourth usurper to appear in the East was Jotapianus.
 This rebellion appeared to be caused by high taxation imposed in Syria by Priscus who some claimed was Philip’s brother.
 Jotapianus was also murdered by his own men but the uprising continued into 249 AD.
-A third usurper appeared on the Rhine about this time known only from a single coin in the British Museum – Silbannacus.
-Yet another usurper appeared on the Danube by the name of Sponsianus.
-Most likely these men also met a similar fate as Jotapianus and Pacatianus.
+What happened to Silbannacus and Sponsianus is unknown.
+They may have been killed by the invading Alamanni tribes from the north.

 Extremely Rare Silver Denarius